alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 Camping is slightly more difficult as the black forest is protected with strict laws.
 Wild camping is only allowed in few areas are allowed.
 (Damiano will talk about that soon).

+One hike that is highly recommended is in Bad Urach, a little town about an hour and a half away from Stuttgart by train.
+This is known for being a lovely little waterfall, with multiple path extending to different castles and in different directions.
+It can be quite cold here in Stuttgart depending on the time of year, so be well dressed for any conditions you find yourself in

+Another place to go hiking is in the Black Forest.
+This is a wonderful forest that is quite near to the French border, and can offer 2 day long trails if you are into that sort of thing.
+Remember to bring proper outdoor gear such as tents, and food, and most important, as you are in a foreign country, LET SOMEONE KNOW WHAT YOU ARE DOING.
+If possible look into a satalite phone as it is quite possible that regular phone service wont work.

 <h3 id="travels"> 5.3 Travel, etc... </h3>

 Wanna explore Milan?
 Head to Paris?
 Go for it!
 Here’s a few of our tips that we’ve learned through our experiences.